Repositories and Sources¶

 RStudio Package Manager tracks every change to a repository (or source) and associates

-each change with a checkpoint.
-Together, these checkpoints create a
+each change with a snapshot.
+Together, these snapshots create a

 full versioned history of each repository.
 If a user wants to install packages